 While there are great benefits to email’s open and decentralized nature, this freedom also makes email easy to abuse.
-For example, any server connected to the internet can send an email to your friend pretending to be from you.
+For example, any server connected to the internet can send an email to your friend pretending to be from you, an attack known as email spoofing(new window).

 Read on to see how we can protect your custom domain from these kinds of attacks.